Stacked-Ring Ion Guide for Cooling and Bunching Rare Isotopes: Conceptual Design

 \subsection{Layout}

 The ion guide consists of $78$ concentrically stacked rings of varying apertures.
 The layout is schematically shown in Fig.~\ref{fig:electrodes_arrangement}, where every constituent ring is numbered sequentially from entrance to exit, and quantitatively listed in Table~\ref{tab:geometric_parameters}.
+Additionally, a three-dimensional model of the ion guide is shown in Fig.~\ref{fig:3d_model}.
 To restrain the field distortion due to the aperture change, all the rings are laid out in such a way that the null-potential lines of a ring overlap with those of its neighbors.
 Recalling the definition of the pitch in Section~\ref{sec:stacked_rings}, the total length of the ion guide, which amounts to $190.8$~mm, is thus the sum of all the pitches except for the rings at both ends.
 According to the right panel of Fig.~\ref{fig:geometric_parameters}, the thickness of a ring is always less than its pitch.
 Therefore, isolating gaps can naturally arise in between.

+The specific shape of the ion guide mainly stems from the optimization of the transmission efficiency.
+With the helium buffer gas at a pressure of $10^{-3}$~mbar, the mean-free-path of test ions is around $5$~mm.
+An ion's trajectory within the ion guide is predominantly determined by electric fields while ion-neutral collisions only impose a light damping effect.
+Consequently, incoming ions tend to be reflected right away by contracting apertures, which are necessary for the transition from the wide entrance to the narrow exit.
+As a remedy, a spacious thermalization section is included in the ion guide to sufficiently cool the ions before they are transported towards the exit.
 The entire structure is functionally divided into four parts, namely for focusing, thermalization, refocusing, and bunching.
 The divergent ions coming from left first confront the focusing section and are focused to the center of the last ring (\textnumero~$8$) of this section with a-few-millimeter-wide aberration.
 Afterwards, the ions enter the thermalization section, which consists of $60$ identical rings with the largest inner radius of $7$~mm.
 Here, the ions will reach the thermal equilibrium with the buffer gas after sufficient ion-neutral collisions.
 The thermalized ions will then be collimated by the refocusing section into the last bunching section, where the smallest inner radius of $2$~mm helps store the ions in a pseudopotential bucket to form an ion bunch.